 In the classes, participants will work from special study guides provided to the library from a grant from the Oklahoma Department of Libraries with funds from the Library Services and Technology Act (LSTA), a federal source of library funding provided by the Institute of Museum and Library Services.
 There also may be opportunities for guest speakers with experience on the citizenship process.

+Participants may attend for as few or as many classes as they desire.
 Everything is provided free of charge, but space is limited, so those interested need to register in advance.
-To register for the classes, call 701-2682.
+To register for the classes, call the literacy service office at 701-2682.